 The parties hereto enter into this collective bargaining agreement for the purpose of maintaining harmonious labor conditions and establishing methods for a fair and peaceful resolution of disputes that may arise between the parties.
 The parties recognize and agree that a harmonious relationship depends on mutual respect and a shared commitment to the public good by ensuring that blood products are collected and processed in a safe manner, through a healthy and safe work environment and by having qualified staff.
-All parties hereto pledge to cooperate with each other in good faith in the enforcement of the terms and conditions of this National Teamsters Addendum (hereafter "National Teamsters Addendum" or "National Agreement" or "National Tentative Agreement" ("NTA") or "Teamsters Agreement").
+All parties hereto pledge to cooperate with each other in good faith in the enforcement of the terms and conditions of this National Teamsters Addendum (hereafter "National Teamsters Addendum" ("NTA") or "Teamsters Agreement").